 Does Not Meet Expectations (0) Meets Expectations (1) Exceeds Expectations 1.
 Understanding of Foundational Literature Ability to discuss key findings, philosophical assumptions, integration of literature with coursework Unable to articulate the key findings, philosophical assumptions and/or poor integration of foundational literature with coursework Articulates the key findings, philosophical assumptions and integrates of foundational literature with coursework Thoroughly articulates the key findings, philosophical assumptions and integrates of foundational literature with coursework 2.
 Understanding of Dissertation Topic Ability to discuss limitations of research related to topic and gaps in the literature Minimal ability to discuss limitations of current research related to dissertation topic, the foundational concepts of the topic, or gaps in the literature Demonstrates an understanding of limitations of current research related to dissertation topic, the foundational concepts of the topic and gaps in the literature Thoughtful, thorough discussion of limitations of current research related to dissertation topic, the foundational concepts of the topic and gaps in the literature 3.
 Understanding of Research Methodology Ability to discuss previously used methodology and proposed methodology Minimal ability to articulate prior methodology used and/or proposed methodology.
 Clearly articulates prior methodology used as well as proposed methodology.
 Comprehensively and clearly articulates prior methodology used with specific examples and describes proposed methodology in a detailed manner.
-4. Application of Foundational Literature to Dissertation Question Ability to synthesize literature reviewed to clearly link literature with a research question 4.000 Able to convey information from the literature review that is most essential/central to dissertation research question.
-Clearly and effectively links most essential/relevant information from the literature review to dissertation research question. i Integration of Knowledge Areas (Optional) Student demonstrates integrated understanding of the foundational literature related to the dissertation topic and any related disciplinespecific knowledge area (including esearch methods, excluding History and Systems).
-Minimal integration of foundational literature related to the dissertation and one or more Discipline-Specific Knowledge Areas.
+4. Application of Foundational Literature to Dissertation Question Ability to synthesize literature reviewed to clearly link literature with a research question Minimal ability to distill information in order to articulate that which is most relevant to dissertation research question.
+Able to convey information from the literature review that is most essential/central to dissertation research question.
+Clearly and effectively links most essential/relevant information from the literature review to dissertation research question. l Integration of Knowledge Areas (Optional) Student demonstrates integrated understanding of the foundational literature related to the dissertation topic and any related disciplinespecific knowledge area (including esearch methods, excluding History and Systems).
+Minimal integration of foundational literature related to the dissertation and one or more Discipline- Specific Knowledge Areas.
 Demonstrates an integrated understanding of foundational literature related to the dissertation and one or more Discipline-Specific Knowledge Areas.
 Demonstrates an advanced integrated understanding of foundational literature related to the dissertation and one or more Discipline-Specific Knowledge Areas.